 We've been listening to students from the Mannes School of Music who have created their own concert series, Open Note, in partnership with Klavierhaus and the Old Stone House.
 Let's have a quick word with one of the organizers of this series, who is with us here in the studio pianist Emma Taggart.
 Hello, Emma.

 Simone Dinnerstein: Good.
 Um, Emma's my student and I, I've, I met you actually four years ago I think.

 Simone Dinnerstein: Uh, when I was hosting from the top.
 And you were one of the performers?

 Emma Taggart: Yes.

 Simone Dinnerstein: So we met through the radio.
-And, uh, you're now in your third year undergraduate at Manis With me.
+And, uh, you're now in your third year undergraduate at Mannes With me.
 Um, tell us a little bit about the origins of this series, Open Note.

 Emma Taggart: Yeah.
-Open Note began, uh, during a very complicated, uh, time period last semester that happened when the part-time faculty at the new school, uh, including the Manna School of Music, uh, went on strike and all student performances were ceased for five or six weeks.
+Open Note began, uh, during a very complicated, uh, time period last semester that happened when the part-time faculty at the new school, uh, including the Mannes School of Music, uh, went on strike and all student performances were ceased for five or six weeks.

 During that period of time, a group of students and also some faculty members, yourself included, banded together to, um, form a little community concert series that would, uh, continue to provide students with a form of community and performance opportunity during that difficult time.
 We've set up eight community concerts, four at Klavierhaus in Manhattan, and another four at the Old Stone House in Brooklyn.